Student Clubs

 Empowerment, Leadership, Sisterhood

 WOMEN RISING is dedicated to helping you succeed!
-WOMEN RISING is a student success and community based program for women of color.
-Students involved in the Women Rising program participate in activities that promote: Empowerment, Engagement, Success, Leadership, and Sisterhood.
+WOMEN RISING is a student success and community based program.
+All of our Meetings are open to interested students!
+Students involved in the Women Rising program participate in activities that promote: Empowerment, Engagement, Success and Leadership.

 There are two ways to participate in Women Rising: by applying to be a member by application with a Program Advisor, or enrolling in the CPD150: Strategies for College Success | Women Rising Cohort.